go-acme/lego/docs/content/usage/cli/examples.md

 ### Write HTTP-01 challenge to already "served" directory

 If you have an existing server running on port 80 the `--http` option needs to also use the `--http.webroot` option.
-This just writes the token to the given directory and does not start a server.
+This just writes the token to the given directory in the folder `.well-known/acme-challenge` and does not start a server.

-The given directory __MUST__ be publicly served at `/.well-known/acme-challenge/` for the validation to complete.
+The given directory __MUST__ be publicly served as `/` on the domain(s) for the validation to complete.

 You should be able to run an existing webserver on port :80 and have Lego write the token file with the HTTP-01 challenge key authorization to <webroot dir>/.well-known/acme-challenge/ by running something like: